mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

     }
 ```

-In the section dedicated to flow transformation we didn't introduce any flavour of `flatMap` function.
-It's quite common for data structures representing a collection of values to offer such a function.
+In the section dedicated to flow transformation, we didn't introduce any flavor of the `flatMap` function.
+It's typical for data structures representing a collection of values to offer such a function.
 However, the emission of values in a flow can be delayed or even stopped.
 So, it's not straightforward to come up with a proper implementation of the `flatMap` function.
-We need to understand which flow has the precedence over the other.
+We need to understand which flow has precedence over the other.

-The Kotlin coroutine library comes up with 3 different implementations of the `flatMap` function: `flatMapConcat`, `flatMapMerge`, and `flatMapLatest`.
-We'll focus on the first two functions since they are the most used.
+The Kotlin Coroutine library provides three different implementations of the `flatMap` function: `flatMapConcat`, `flatMapMerge`, and `flatMapLatest`.
+Since the first two functions are the most used, we'll focus on them.

-The `flatMapConcat` function process the emitted values of the first flow and for each the associated emitted values of the second flow.
+The `flatMapConcat` function processes the emitted values of the first flow and, for each, the associated emitted values of the second flow.
 In other words, it waits for the second flow to emit all its values before processing the next value of the first flow.
 It's defined as follows in the coroutine library:

 ```kotlin
 @ExperimentalCoroutinesApi
 public fun <T, R> Flow<T>.flatMapConcat(transform: suspend (value: T) -> Flow<R>): Flow<R>
 ```

-The definition is quite common for an function belonging to the family of `flatMap` functions.
+The definition is relatively standard for a function belonging to the family of `flatMap` functions.

 Let's make an example now.
-We'll extend a bit the flow containing the biographies of the actors who played the Justice League movie.
+We'll extend the flow by including the biographies of the actors who played in the Justice League movie.
 First of all, we add a repository returning biographies of actors:

 ```kotlin
 interface BiographyRepository {